 Test Administration Manual

-In 2015, the state will be administering the Smarter Balanced Assessment Consortium (SBAC) as its new summative tests.
+In 2015, Hawai‛i began administering the Smarter Balanced Assessment Consortium (SBAC) as its new summative tests.
 HIDOE has adapted and is using much of the information provided by SBAC to its member states on test administration procedures.

-The Online, Summative,Test Administration Manual (TAM) for 2015 is the key document being used in preparing for and administering the SBAC assessments.
-A good deal of information on test security is included in the TAM.
-For example, information is provided in Table 1 on User Roles in the Online Testing System (for staff listed below) along with descriptions of their key responsibilities.
+The annual online Smarter Balanced Summative Test Administration Manual (TAM) is the key document used in preparing for and administering the SBAC assessments.
+Test security information is included in the TAM.
+For example, information on key responsibilities is provided on User Roles in the Online Testing System for staff listed below.

 Principal